AnirudhGoel2004/AnirudhGoel2004/README.md

 # 👋 Hi, I’m Anirudh Goel

-## Aspiring Innovator, Software Developer, and Student at the University of Waterloo
+## Aspiring Innovator, Software Engineer, and Student at the University of Waterloo

 A software developer and coding enthusiast 💻.
 Let's code and create some digital magic! ✨👨‍💻✨